LaxmiNarayana31/ConciseAI/README.md

-# Concise AI - AI Article Summarizer
+# QuickBrief - AI Article Summarizer

-Concise AI is an AI-powered article summarizer that provides a quick and easy way to summarize long articles or pieces of text into concise, bite-sized summaries.
+QuickBrief is an AI-powered article summarizer that provides a quick and easy way to summarize long articles or pieces of text into concise, bite-sized summaries.
 This project is built as a web application using React and Vite.js, with a FastAPI backend API and utilizes RapidAPI for article summarization.

 Follow these steps to set up and run the AI Article Summarizer project on your local machine.